OnceCallback in Practice (IV): the cancellation token

-The entire cancellation token is only 18 lines of code, but every line has its purpose.
+The whole cancellation token is 18 lines, but every line earns its keep.

 class CancelableToken {